FatimaWasim23/Video-Annotation-Pipeline/README.md

     pip install -r requirements.txt

     Run the main script:
-    python3 video_annotation_pipeline.py
+    python3 main.py

 # Code Structure

-The code is organized into several modular functions to enhance readability and maintainability.
-Key functions include:
+The code is organized into several modular functions to enhance readability and maintainability in the following mentioned way:

     load_csv_data:- Loads annotations from a CSV file into a DataFrame.This function takes a CSV file path as input and uses Pandas to read the CSV into a DataFrame(annotations_df). process_row_data:- Processes a single row of the annotations DataFrame.